nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ## Contact list use cases

-## Todo list use cases
+## Todo List Use Cases

-**Use case: Add a task to todo list**
+**Use case: UC - Add a task to todo list**

-**MSS**
+**Actor: user**
+**MSS:**

 1. User wants to add a task to the todo list.
-2. User chooses the type of task to be added.
-3. User enters the information regarding the task.
+2. User enters the command to add a task.
-4. CAP5BUDDY saves the given task in the todo list.
+3. CAP 5 Buddy saves the given task in the todo list.

 Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 Format for information about the task is invalid.

-  * 3a1.
-CAP5BUDDY displays an error message and ask the user to use the correct format.
+  * 2a1.
+CAP 5 Buddy displays an error message and ask the user to use the correct format.
-  * 3a2.
+  * 2a2.
 User enters the information with the correct format.

+  Use case resumes at step 3.

+* 2b.
+User enters the wrong information.

+  * 2b1.
+User edits the task.

+  Use case ends.

+* 2c.
+User enters an already existing task.

-  Use case resumes at step 4
+  Use case resumes at step 1.

-  *{More to be added}*

-**Use case: Delete a task in the todo list**
+**Use case: UC - Delete a task in the todo list** **Actor: user**
 **MSS**

 1. User wants to delete a task in the todo list.
-2. User chooses the task to be deleted.
-3. CAP5BUDDY shows a prompt message asking if the user really wants to delete the task.
+2. User enters the command to delete a task.
-4. User clicks the "YES" button.
-5. CAP5BUDDY deletes the task from the todo list.
+3. CAP 5 Buddy deletes the task from the todo list.

 Use case ends.

 **Extensions**

-* 4a.
-User accidentally clicked the "NO" button.

-  * 4a1.
-The prompt message disappears and CAP5BUDDY does not delete the task.
+* 3a.
+User accidentally delete the wrong task.

+  * 3a1.
+User enters the undo command.

+  Use case resumes at step 1.

+**Use case: UC - Delete a task in the todo list** **Actor: user**
+**MSS**

+1. User wants to delete a task in the todo list.
+2. User enters the command to delete a task.
+3. CAP 5 Buddy deletes the task from the todo list.

 Use case ends.

-  *{More to be added}*
+**Extensions**

+* 3a.
+User accidentally delete the wrong task.

+  * 3a1.
+User enters the undo command.

+  Use case resumes at step 1.

-**Use case: Sort task in the todo list**
+**Use case: UC - Edit a task in the todo list** **Actor: user**
 **MSS**

+1. User wants to edit a task in the todo list.
+2. User enters the command to edit a task.
+3. CAP 5 Buddy edits the specified task.

+Use case ends.

+**Extensions**

+* 3a.
+User accidentally edits the wrong task.

+  * 3a1.
+User enters the undo command.

+  Use case resumes at step 1.

+**Use case: UC - Sort task in the todo list**
+**Actor: user**
+**MSS**

 1. User wants to sort the tasks in the todo list.
-2. User chooses the basis for sorting the tasks.
+2. User enters the command to sort the todo list based on a criterion.
-3. CAP5BUDDY displays the sorted tasks based on the chosen basis.
+3. CAP 5 Buddy displays the sorted tasks based on the chosen criterion.

 Use case ends.

-  *{More to be added}*

 **Use case: Find a task in the todo list**
+**Actor: user**
 **MSS**

 1. User wants to find a task in the todo list.
-2. User chooses whether to find task based on date or keyword.
+2. User enters the command to find a task based on keywords.
-3. User enters the date or keyword.
-4. CAP5BUDDY displays all task based on the user input from step 3.
+3. CAP5 Buddy displays all task based on the user input from step 2.

 Use case ends.

 **Extensions**

 * 3a.
-User inputs the date with an incorrect format.
+User input is invalid.

   * 3a1.
-CAP5BUDDY displays an error message and ask the user to use the correct format.
+CAP 5 Buddy displays an error message and tells the user the correct format.
   * 3a2.
-User enters the date with the correct format.
+User enters the keywords with the correct format.

-  Use case resumes at step 4
+  Use case resumes at step 3

-  *{More to be added}*

-**Use case: Archive a task in the todo list**
+**Use case: UC - Label a task in the todo list as completed** **Actor: user**
 **MSS**

+1. User wants label a task as "completed".
+2. User enters the command to complete a task.
+3. CAP 5 Buddy labels the specified task as "completed".

+Use case ends.

+**Extensions**

+* 3a.
+User accidentally labels the wrong task.

+  * 3a1.
+User enters the undo or reset task command.

+  Use case resumes at step 1.

+**Use case: UC - Reset task label in the todo list to "not completed"** **Actor: user**
+**MSS**

+1. User wants reset a task to "not completed".
+2. User enters the command to reset a task.
+3. CAP 5 Buddy labels the specified task as "not completed".

+Use case ends.

+**Extensions**

+* 3a.
+User accidentally labels the wrong task.

+  * 3a1.
+User enters the undo or complete task command.

+  Use case resumes at step 1.

+**Use case: UC - List all tasks in the list**
+**Actor: user**
+**Precondition: User just entered a sort task or find task command"** **MSS**

+1. User wants see all the tasks in the list with the default ordering.
+2. User enters the command to list all tasks.
+3. CAP 5 Buddy displays all the tasks with the default ordering.

+Use case ends.

+**Use case: UC - Clear all tasks in the list** **Actor: user**
+**MSS**

+1. User wants to remove all tasks from the list.
+2. User enters the command to clear the list.
+3. CAP 5 Buddy removes all the tasks from the list.

+Use case ends.

+**Extensions**

+* 1a.
+User changed mind and wants the list back.

+  * 3a1.
+The user enter the undo command.

+  Use case ends.

+**Use case: Archive a task in the todo list (Proposed)** **Actor: user**
+**MSS**

 1. User wants to archive a task in the todo list.
-2. CAP5BUDDY shows a prompt message asking if the user is sure to archive the task.
+2. User input the command to archive a task.
-3. User clicks the "YES" button.
-4. CAP5BUDDY archives the task.
+4. CAP 5 BU archives the task.

 Use case ends.

 **Extensions**

 * 3a.
-User accidentally clicked the "NO" button.
+User accidentally archive the wrong task.

   * 3a1.
-The prompt message disappears and CAP5BUDDY does not archive the task.
+The user enter the undo command.

-  Use case ends.
+  Use case resumes at step 1.

-  *{More to be added}*

 ## General feature use cases